nclack/home/docs/devlog.md

 };
 ```

-This allows the cosmic desktop environment to handle Cursor updates without needing to modify nix configuration files.
+This allows the cosmic desktop environment to handle Cursor updates without
+needing to modify nix configuration files.

+### Hyprland

+I needed to switch to nixos-unstable to get everything to work.
+I think I
+might have been looking at the wrong version of the hyprland docs, which
+wanted some new stuff.
+The main lesson was everything (nixos, homemanager, etc)
+need to be running off an agreed set of versions - nixos-stable with the
+corresponding hyprland would probably have been fine.

+There is a tremendous amount of configuration to do and I definitely miss
+parts of cosmic.
+Though it seems hyprland handles games better.
+It's just
+I have to think about everything for a bit.

 # 2025-01-03